 Comment: Line 93.
 This paragraph might be better placed after the one staring line 105?
 It does not seem to flow well here.

 Response: Thank you for this comment.
-We agree with the Reviewer.
-We removed this paragraph from the Introduction and moved with modifications to the Material and Methods or Discussion sections (L198-200 and L629-640).
+We agree.
+We removed this paragraph from the Introduction and moved the content, with modifications, to the Material and Methods (L198-200) or Discussion (L629-640).

 Comment: Line 93.
 Is a batch culture condition the best analogy for growth in nature?
 Especially when it comes to Synechococcus?
 I think the point about the additional pre-stationary phase is well taken but perhaps move to methods.

 Response: Thank you for this important comment.
-We agree with the Reviewer.
-We added some information to M&M chapter and moved this fragment with modifications to the Discussion section.
-Due to this and the Editor's suggestion, we also decided to change the title (L4-6, L198-200, and L629-640).
+We agree.
+We added information to Materials & Methods (L198-200) and moved this fragment with modifications to the Discussion(L629-640).
+Due to this and the Editor's suggestion, we also decided to change the title (L4-6).

 Materials & Methods